AI Act Timeline

 - Designation of national competent authorities (Art.
 70)

 Application of all requirements for high-risk AI systems under Annex III and transparency obligations under Article 50.
-This deadline covers the majority of the Regulation's obligations.
+This deadline covers the majority of the Regulation's substantive obligations for providers, deployers, importers and distributors.

 Applicable obligations: